Haptics & DOOH | 6 experience design tips

 Choose haptic sensations that relate closely to what is being conveyed in audio and video, and make sure that they fit the narrative of the concept.

 6. Measure your success

-Interactive digital signage incorporating gestures and mid-air haptics has been shown to have a powerful effect on user engagement and key advertising metrics such as Net Promoter Score.
+Interactive DOOH incorporating gestures and mid-air haptics has been shown to have a powerful effect on user engagement and key advertising metrics such as Net Promoter Score.
 In order to measure your own success and analyse ROI, incorporate anonymous data capture software such as Quividi into your installation.